PaddlePaddle/PaddleRS/docs/intro/model_zoo_en.md

 ## List of PaddleRS Supported Models

-All PaddleRS currently supported models are as follows (those marked \* are dedicated models for remote sensing) :
+All models currently supported by PaddleRS are as follows (those marked \* are dedicated models for remote sensing) :

 | Task | Model | Multiband Support |
 |--------|---------|------|